-We are increasingly dependent on information systems to operate our website, process transactions, respond to customer inquiries, manage inventory, purchase, sell and ship goods on a timely basis and maintain cost-efficient operations.
+We depend on information systems to operate our website, process transactions, respond to customer inquiries, manage inventory, purchase, sell and ship goods on a timely basis and maintain cost-efficient operations.
 We may experience operational problems with our information systems as a result of system failures, viruses, computer "hackers" or other causes.
-Any material disruption or slowdown of our systems could cause information, including data related to customer orders, to be lost or delayed which could-especially if the disruption or slowdown occurred during the holiday season-result in delays in the delivery of merchandise to our stores and customers, which could reduce demand for our merchandise and cause our sales to decline.
+Any material disruption or slowdown of our systems could cause information, including data related to customer orders, to be lost or delayed which could-especially if the disruption or slowdown occurred during the holiday season-hurt our business, financial condition and results of operations.
 Moreover, we may not be successful in developing or acquiring technology that is competitive and responsive to the needs of our customers and might lack sufficient resources to make the necessary investments in technology to compete with our competitors.
 Accordingly, if changes in technology cause our information systems to become obsolete, or if our information systems are inadequate to handle our growth, we could lose customers.

 We expect in the near future to take over certain portions of our information systems needs that we currently outsource to a third party and to make significant upgrades to our information systems.
-If we are unable to manage these aspects of our information systems or the planned upgrades, our receipt and delivery of merchandise could be disrupted, which could result in a decline in our sales.
+If we are unable to manage these aspects of our information systems or the planned upgrades, our business, financial condition and results of operations could be harmed.